-Therefore, We say “NO” to the exploiters of Hellenic Tradition and follow the example of the Lakotas by protecting our selves, our tradition and Identity from harm and distortion caused by disrespectful groups, which can’t take No for an answer (see: Declaration of War against Exploiters of Lakota Spirituality).
-Native Traditions, stand up and protect your heritage!
+Therefore we say “NO” to the exploiters of Hellenic tradition and follow the example of the Lakotas by protecting ourselves, our tradition and identity from desacralization and distortion caused by disrespectful individuals and groups who can’t take No for an answer (see: Declaration of War against Exploiters of Lakota Spirituality).
+Native traditions, stand up and protect your heritage!

 1. “The term ‘Pagan’, which in the original Latin is derived from Paganus (peasant), is yet another insult used by the victorious Christians since the 4th Century, to belittle what remained of the Native Religions.
 They used this to label all those remaining loyal to their Ethnic Traditions, to imply that they were uneducated and uncouth villagers.
 The term was used for centuries in most European languages to refer to the Ethnikoi.
 In the 20th Century, it was reintroduced with the suffix neo (viz.
 Neopaganism), by various Christian-inspired devotees of Esotericism and the New Age.
 ‘Neopaganism’ doesn’t concern us.
 It may even be a manufactured ploy to detract from the current world rule of the so-called ‘Monotheists’.”
 (Supreme Council of the ethnic Hellenes, FAQ 24).